NCAS-CMS/cf-python/docs/source/recipes.rst

       >>> print(model)
       [<CF Field: air_temperature(time(1980), latitude(144), longitude(192)) K>]

-3. Select observation and model temperature by index and look at the contents:
+3. Select observation and model temperature fields by identity and index respectively, and look at their contents:

    .. code-block:: python